Automatic Scaling for Amazon Access Nodes

 - The Maximum number of access nodes setting in the Auto scale settings dialog box

-Important: To increase the number of access nodes, change the Maximum number of access nodes setting instead of changing the number of data readers per access node.
+Important: To increase the number of access nodes, change the Maximum number of access nodes setting.
+The maximum number of access nodes is initially determined by the maximum number of streams.
 For more information, see Configuring a Hypervisor for Automatic Scaling.

-For environments with multiple Amazon accounts (such as in multi-tenant or managed service provider environments), You can add a hypervisor for the Amazon IAM Admin account, and then configure additional hypervisors for each Amazon tenant account.
+For environments that have multiple Amazon accounts (such as in multi-tenant or managed service provider environments), you can add a hypervisor for the Amazon IAM Admin account, and then configure additional hypervisors for each Amazon tenant account.
 Users can perform cross-account backup operations using automatic scaling.
 In this case, Amazon tenant user backup operations run on the Amazon IAM Admin account.

 To troubleshoot failed backup operations, you can view the log files for automatic scaling at the following location on the CommServe server: Commvault\ContentStore\iDataAgent\JobResults\CV_JobResults\AutoScale.